iondev33/SPP-UCP/README.md

    - Should a future SPP provider have an interface with the lower layer (e.g., CCSDS frames or spacecraft/ground station comm systems), then the UDP-delivery mechanism in the CLA can be either removed, disable, or bypassed.

 ![SPP CLA Prototype in ION](./spp-cla-prototype.png)

+### SPP-UCP - an SPP Provider Emulation

+This repo implements provides two API functions to SPP User:

+* `packet_request` - defined in `spptxfunc.c` to accept request to send a payload with given APID and other configuration parameters, build the space packet, and send it via UDP to a hardcoded IP address/port:

+* `packet_indication` - defined in `spprxfunc.c` to accept indication of received space packets from a specific interface port,extract relevant information, and pass it to the SPP CLA for further processing.

+### Multiple SPP-UCP Instance

+This initial prototype (in conjunction with the release ION 4.1.4) of the SPP-UCP library will have hardcoded IP/port assignment for transmit and receive.
+So each SPP bi-directional provider connection with another node will need a separately compiled shard library.

+If needed, this will be updated in future release to support configurable IP/port address so one single shared library can be used for multiple connections.

 ## Install Dependencies